-His music has been performed by orchestras including the Royal Liverpool Philharmonic Orchestra, City of Birmingham Symphony Orchestra, Bournemouth Symphony, RTÉ Concert Orchestra, Ulster Orchestra, Orchestra of Scottish Opera, London Mozart Players and Malaysian Philharmonic; and choirs including the BBC Singers, Choir of King’s College Cambridge, Salisbury Cathedral Choir, National Youth Choir of Great Britain, Exmoor Singers of London, Bristol Bach Choir, Liverpool Welsh Choral, Royal Liverpool Philharmonic Choir, Malmesbury Abbey Choir, Elysian Singers and London Oriana Choir and Manchester Chamber Choir; and Brighouse and Rastrick Brass Band.
-Smaller ensembles to have performed his music include Ensemble 10/10 (Shir Ahava, Through the Affrighted Air and Thea Dances), the Acordia Ensemble (Rondo for Three), Mardi Brass (Ultramarine), the Mavron Quartet (A Wailing on the Wind and Dances Overheard), the Brodsky Quartet (Oboe Quintet), the Janus Ensemble (Thea Dances) and the Blaze Ensemble (Thea Dances) and the Fitzwilliam String Quartet (Springhead Echoes and Clarinet Quintet).
+His music has been performed by orchestras including the Royal Liverpool Philharmonic Orchestra, City of Birmingham Symphony Orchestra, Hallé, Bournemouth Symphony, RTÉ Concert Orchestra, Ulster Orchestra, Orchestra of Scottish Opera, London Mozart Players and Malaysian Philharmonic; choirs including the BBC Singers, Choir of King’s College Cambridge, Salisbury Cathedral Choir, National Youth Choir of Great Britain, Exmoor Singers of London, Bristol Bach Choir, Liverpool Welsh Choral, Royal Liverpool Philharmonic Choir, Malmesbury Abbey Choir, Elysian Singers, London Oriana Choir and Manchester Chamber Choir; and Brighouse and Rastrick Brass Band.
+Smaller ensembles to have performed his music include Ensemble 10/10 (Shir Ahava, Through the Affrighted Air and Thea Dances), the Acordia Ensemble (Rondo for Three), Mardi Brass (Ultramarine), the Mavron Quartet (A Wailing on the Wind and Dances Overheard), the Brodsky Quartet (Oboe Quintet), the Janus Ensemble (Thea Dances), the Blaze Ensemble (Thea Dances) and the Fitzwilliam String Quartet (Springhead Echoes and Clarinet Quintet).

 Awards and Professional Recognition